Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Conclusion

 \section{Conclusion}

 The detection of GWs has already given important results for fundamental physics, e.g. the near equality between the speed of GWs and the speed of light \cite{LIGOScientific:2017bnn, LIGOScientific:2019fpa, Liu:2020slm}.
 In this paper, we suggest that future experiments could reveal some key properties of dark matter.
 As an example, we focus on scalar dark matter with quartic self-interactions and assume that the dark matter density of the Universe is due to the misalignment mechanism for the scalar field.
 Locally inside galaxies, these models can give rise to dark matter solitons of finite size where gravity and the repulsive self-interaction pressure balance exactly.
 This regime applies when the size of the solitons is much larger than the de Broglie wavelength of the scalar particles.
 In this case, these solitons could be pervasive in each galaxy and BHs could naturally be embedded within these scalar clouds when inspiralling towards each other in binary systems.
-The scalar clouds have two effects on the orbits of the binary systems.
-First, this dark matter accretes onto the BHs and slows them down.
-Second, in the supersonic regime the dynamical friction due to the gravitational interaction between the BHs and distant streamlines further slows them down.
-Both effects can lead to significant deviations of the binary orbits and therefore to perturbations of the GW signal emitted by the pair of BHs.
-The accretion gives a -4PN effect whereas the dynamical friction gives a -5.5PN contribution.
-As such, they are not degenerate with the relativistic corrections that appear at higher post-Newtonian orders.
+The scalar clouds have three effects on the orbits of the binary systems.
+First, the gravity of the cloud modifies the trajectories of the BHs.
+Second, dark matter accretes onto the BHs and slows them down.
+Third, in the supersonic regime the dynamical friction due to the gravitational interaction between the BHs and distant streamlines further slows them down.
+These effects can lead to significant deviations of the binary orbits and therefore to perturbations of the GW signal emitted by the pair of BHs.
+The cloud gravity gives a -3PN contribution to the gravitational waveform.
+The accretion gives a -4PN or -5.5PN effect at low or high frequency, whereas the dynamical friction gives a -5.5PN contribution.
+As such, these effects are not degenerate with the relativistic corrections that appear at higher post-Newtonian orders.